Oura on the Web

 Examples for Getting Started

 Below, you'll find a few examples of trend comparisons to get you thinking in the right direction for how Oura on the web can assist in helping you reach whatever health goals you’ve set out for yourself:

-How to Use Trends in Oura on the Web.
+How to Use Trend in Oura on the Web

 The Trends section in Oura on the web allows you to track daily, weekly, and monthly patterns in your Sleep, Recovery, and Activity data.
 To get started, follow the steps below.